Skip to contents

 token_auth_style

-Authentication style for token requests: "header" (client_secret_basic) or "body" (client_secret_post).
+Authentication style for token requests: "header" (client_secret_basic), "body" (client_secret_post), or "public" (public client; send client_id only).
+The alias "none" is also accepted for "public".
 If NULL (default), it is inferred conservatively from discovery.
-When PKCE is enabled and the provider advertises support for public clients via none, a secretless flow is preferred (modeled as "body" without credentials).
+When PKCE is enabled and the provider advertises support for public clients via none, discovery selects "public".
 Otherwise, the helper prefers "header" (client_secret_basic) when available, then "body" (client_secret_post).
-JWT-based methods are not auto-selected unless explicitly requested
+JWT-based methods are not auto-selected unless explicitly requested.

 allowed_algs

 Character vector of allowed ID token signing algorithms.
-Defaults to a broad set of common algorithms, including RSA (RS*), RSA-PSS (PS*), ECDSA (ES*), and EdDSA.
+Defaults to a broad set of common algorithms, including RSA (RS*), ECDSA (ES*), and EdDSA.
 If the discovery document advertises supported algorithms, the intersection of advertised and caller-provided algorithms is used to avoid runtime mismatches.
-If there's no overlap, discovery fails with a configuration error (no fallback)
+If there's no overlap, discovery fails with a configuration error (no fallback).

 allowed_token_types